 - David Kirchner, Principal, Ropes & Gray and Carrie Simons, Associate, Ropes & Gray

-Some of the most important provisions in the Affordable Care Act, including the introduction of state-based insurance exchanges and the individual and employer mandates, take effect on January 1, 2014.
-This webinar will give you an overview of the changes scheduled to take effect next year, with a special emphasis on special challenges facing colleges and universities in their capacity as employers and as providers of student health insurance.
-Our panelists will present information designed to assist you in better understanding your obligations under the Affordable Care Act and having more informed conversations with vendors, employees, faculty, and students.
+Even with the one-year delay of the employer mandate, some of the most important provisions in the Affordable Care Act — including the introduction of state-based insurance exchanges and the individual mandate — are still scheduled to take effect on January 1, 2014.
+Employers, including colleges and universities, still face the same fundamental questions of what health coverage to offer and to whom.
+This webinar will give you an overview of the changes scheduled for the next two years, with a special emphasis on challenges facing colleges and universities in their capacity as employers and as providers of student health insurance.
+Our speakers will present information designed to assist you in better understanding your obligations under the Affordable Care Act and in having more informed conversations with vendors, employees, faculty, and students.